Table of Contents

 FACTA (Fabricated Access Covers Trade Association) load test ratings are based on structural engineering calculations for covers which are normally restricted in use in 20mph speed limit zones, as well as more commonly used for recessed covers.
 Therefore, these cover types are not subject to the same dynamic loads as cast iron manhole covers.

 Cover loadings are based on European Standard BS EN 124, which was the original method of rating the strength of a grating, manhole or access cover.
 This was revised in 2015 to include annexes that include the various materials used for covers.
 BS EN 124 calculates the dynamic vehicle loading for fast-moving traffic to ensure that it rates all material types against the highest possible installation requirements.
-So, on the lower end of the scale, you’ll have manhole covers rated A15 for light traffic, all the way up to D400, which are specially designed to work under loads of up to 40 tonnes.
+So, on the lower end of the scale, you’ll have manhole covers rated

-Is an access cover the same as a manhole cover?
+Is an Access Cover the Same as a Manhole Cover?

 While access covers and manhole covers may look similar and serve a similar purpose, an access cover is used to provide access to smaller utility equipment such as water meters, stopcocks and hydrants.
-An access cover is generally small and made of aluminium, steel or composite material.
+An access cover is generally small and made of aluminium, steel or a composite material.

 In contrast, a manhole cover will always be large enough to accommodate an adult body (a manhole’s full name is a ‘man-sized hole’) and is mostly used to access inspection and maintenance chambers for drainage systems and utilities.